Genivia/ugrep-indexer/README.md

 Indexing-based search makes sense if you're doing a recursive search on a lot of files.
 Index-based searching is typically faster, except for pathelogical cases when searching a few files with patterns that match a lot (see Q&A below).

 Index-based search is significantly faster on slow file systems or when file system caching is ineffective.
+If the file system on a drive searched is not cached in RAM, then indexing will speed up search.
+So it helps to search files that aren't frequentl accessed.
+On the other hand, if files are already cached in RAM because files were read before, then indexing will not necesarily speed up search.

 A typical example of an index-based search: